 • Hello headaches, nausea, heartburn, swelling, moodiness, fatigue and dizziness!
 While it may feel like you can’t handle them any more, take solace in the fact that you only have a little while left to go.
 Soon this discomfort will be a distant memory, (really, you’ll block it out completely,) and instead of being up in the middle of the night with aches and pains, you’ll be up with a screaming baby.
 At least the house is quiet now?

 • You may also become acquainted with hemorrhoids this month.
 My deepest sympathies.

-Scary Mommy Tip: It may be tempting to rip the tags off of every adorable onsie and fold them up in baby’s dresser, but you really have no idea what he or she will actually wear the most.
+Scary Mommy Tip: It may be tempting to rip the tags off of every adorable onesie and fold them up in baby’s dresser, but you really have no idea what they will actually wear the most.
 Once you’ve washed the clothes, you’re stuck keeping them, so you’re better off leaving all the tags on and just washing a handful of things.
-Because those ten onsies from Target that he really doesn’t need?
-They can totally be exchanged for some post-baby clothes which you do.
+Because those ten onesies from Target that you don’t really need can totally be exchanged for some post-baby clothes which you do.
 But not if they’ve been washed.